 - Using BESS tool, you can use DTS elemental pathway for energy efficiency of residential dwellings; Only NatHERS star ratings allocate certain scores for residential dwellings.

 What are alternatives to DTS?

-Luckily, the NCC offers an alternative Energy Compliance method which considers holistic building performance!
-This, importantly allows us to consider the interaction between all the different parts of the building fabric, and to improve some parts by assigning alternative, lower cost DTS thermal performance requirements to the rest of the building.
+Luckily, the NCC offers an alternative Energy Compliance method that considers holistic building performance!
+This, importantly allows us to consider the interaction between all the different parts of the building fabric, and to improve some parts by assigning alternative, lower-cost DTS thermal performance requirements to the rest of the building.

 This alternative type of Energy Compliance method is called a “Performance Solution” and is discussed in the NCC.
 Verification methods are performance solutions detailed by the NCC.
 Among these verification methods, JV3 modelling, JV2 Green Star and NABERS are the most promising methods of energy compliance for commercial buildings.
 JV3 is a Verification Method, which allows demonstrating compliance with the mandatory Performance Requirement JP1 in NCC Volume 1.
 It can be used instead of the DTS Provisions of Parts J1 to J7.

 The JV3 method essentially provides flexibility in how to achieve Energy Compliance and reduce construction costs, whereas the prescriptive DTS Provisions may not work for certain building designs and maybe a higher cost approach.